The eye drops keep my eye pressure low

 My priorities in life changed after the diagnosis.
 I used to think my career was really important and I worked a lot.
 The diagnosis made me think differently about myself and how I want to live my life.

 I used to play tennis and go jogging in my spare time.
-That was no longer really a good option once I had glaucoma, so I started doing other kinds of exercise, like Nordic walking and light strength training.
+I couldn’t really do that anymore with the glaucoma.
+I've started doing other types of activities instead, like less intensive forms of Nordic Walking and strength exercises.
 Staying active was really important for me!
-Then later I started doing more things to relax too, like yoga, meditation, breathing exercises, and so on.
-That’s good for me.
+Then later I started doing a lot of things to help me relax, like yoga, meditation, breathing exercises, etc. That really helps.

 Stay as relaxed as possible